Walter Bingham (journalist): Journalism career

 Bingham went on to have a career as a journalist and broadcaster in Britain.
-He also modeled and acted in numerous movies and TV shows.
+He also modelled and acted in numerous movies and TV shows.
 Among his acting credits is a wizard in Harry Potter and the Philosopher's Stone and Harry Potter and the Chamber of Secrets, as well as numerous roles in various TV documentaries calling for older men with a white beard.
 He was also an advertising model and Santa Claus in London's premier department stores Harrods and Selfridges.

 Bingham emigrated to Israel in 2004.
 At age 80, he attempted to get a job at Kol Israel but was turned down due to his age.
 He subsequently found work as a journalist with Israel National News.

-Since 2004, he has hosted "Walter's World" a weekly radio magazine programme on Israel National News and since 2016 The Walter Bingham File on Israel News Talk Radio.
+Since 2004, he has hosted "Walter's World", a weekly radio magazine programme on Israel National News, and since 2016 "The Walter Bingham File" on Israel News Talk Radio.
 He is also a regular contributor to The Jerusalem Post and The Jerusalem Report.

 In 2018 Bingham became Israel's oldest skydiver when he participated in a parachute jump in northern Israel.

 In 2023 Bingham travelled to Germany, the Netherlands and the UK to participate in a reenactment and commemoration of the Kindertransport which was filmed for a documentary and covered extensively in the media.

 Bingham turned 100 on 5 January 2024.